Constructing the extended Haagerup planar algebra: Properties of the generator

-This section is dedicated to proving that the relations of Definition \ref{defn:relations} enable us to reduce any closed diagram built from copies of $S$ to a scalar multiple of the empty diagram.
+The aim of this section is to prove that the relations of Definition \ref{defn:relations} enable us to reduce any closed diagram built from copies of $S$ to a scalar multiple of the empty diagram.

 Questions of whether you can evaluate an arbitrary closed diagram are ubiquitous in quantum topology.
 The simplest such algorithms (e.g., the Kauffman bracket algorithm for knots) involve decreasing the number of generators (in this case, crossings) at each step.
 Slightly more complicated algorithms (e.g., HOMFLY evaluations) include steps that leave the number of generators constant while decreasing some other measure of complexity (such as the unknotting number).
 Another common technique is to apply Euler characteristic arguments to find a small ``face" (with generators thought of as vertices) that can then be removed.
 Again, the simplest such algorithms decrease the number of faces at every step (e.g., Kuperberg's rank $2$ spiders \cite{MR1403861}), while more difficult algorithms require steps that maintain the number of faces before removing a face (e.g., Peters' approach to $\Ha{0}$ in \cite{0902.1294}).
 In all of these algorithms, the number of generators is monotonically non-increasing as the algorithm proceeds.
 The algorithm we describe below is unusual in that it initially increases the number of generators in order to put them in a desirable configuration.
-We hope that this technique will be of wider interest in quantum topology.
-Therefore, other than referring to Definitions \ref{defn:uncappable} and \ref{defn:relations}, this section is independent from the rest of the paper.
+We hope that this technique will be of wider interest in quantum topology (see \cite{han-2221} for a subsequent application of this technique).
+Therefore we have written this section to be independent of the rest of the paper, apart from references to Definitions \ref{defn:uncappable} and \ref{defn:relations}.

-The algorithm we will describe gives a proof of Theorem \ref{thm:zeroboxonedim}, which we repeat from above: {Theorem \ref{thm:zeroboxonedim}} \begin{rthm} If $\cP$ is a planar algebra that is singly generated by an $n$-box $S$ satisfying the five relations of Definition \ref{defn:relations} then any closed diagram in $\cP_{0,+}$ is a multiple of the empty diagram. \end{rthm}
+The algorithm we will describe gives a proof of Theorem \ref{thm:zeroboxonedim}, which we repeat from above: {Theorem \ref{thm:zeroboxonedim}} \begin{rthm} If $\cP$ is a planar algebra that is singly generated by an $n$-box $S$ satisfying the five relations of Definition \ref{defn:relations} then any closed diagram in $\cP_{0,+}$ is a multiple of the empty diagram (so $\dim (\cP_{o,+})=1$). \end{rthm}

 We do not actually need the full strength of the relations of Definition \ref{defn:relations}.
 The theorem is true for any planar algebra that is singly generated by an $n$-box $S$ such that: \begin{itemize} \item $S$ is a rotational eigenvector: $\rho(S)=\omega S$ for some $\omega$, \item $S$ is uncappable (see Definition \ref{defn:uncappable}), \item $S^2 = a S + b f^{(n)}$ for some scalars $a$ and $b$ (multiplication is defined in Figure \ref{fig:timestracetensor}), and \item $S$ satisfies one- and two-strand braiding substitutes of the form: